Why pro-family immigration policy is God-honoring and good for the country. Originally published by Christianity Today on March 5, 2018.

 Kentucky was a relative newcomer to the phenomenon of Hispanic immigration.
 This story, originally published in 2004 in The Lane Report, a Kentucky business magazine, was one of the first in the state to take a sweeping look at the trend from a business perspective.
 It earned a national award for business reporting.

 Enrollment rates and public acceptance are up as scholarship moves toward the mainstream.
-Originally published in the Los Angeles Times, November 30, 2003.
+Originally published on page A1 in the Los Angeles Times, November 30, 2003.

 Future engineers build cardboard boats at a camp at Naval Base Ventura County.
 Some creations succeed, others are all wet.
 Originally published in the Los Angeles Times, August 1, 2003.